-PRQ: RC 62-79, SS 50-69, EA 30+.
+PRQ: Successful completion of CCR 092 and MAT 050 or qualifying placement scores or exemptions.
 Presents theory and practical application dealing with different types of manicures, pedicures and massage techniques.
 Theory and practical application of procedures, products, nail shapes and maintenance of artificial nails is covered.
 Students learn to recognize different nail disorders and their proper treatment.
 Training is done in a specialized class or in supervised salon (clinical) setting, using models or customer service.